ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

    (If we went this route, perhaps using business addresses would be safer.)
 #.
 We use 2010 ZIPs for all years of the simulation.
    We do not simulate any PRL difficulty arising from ZIP codes changing over time.
+#.
+We assign all households a physical ZIP.
+   As discussed in the next section on mailing addresses, not all households receive mail delivery and it is unclear if these households would have a physical ZIP in practice.
+#.
+We use a single physical address for each GQ **type**, so e.g. everyone in the US who is in college has
+   the same address.
+   This will make PRL more difficult than it would be in reality.

 **Verification and validation strategy**: to verify this approach, we can manually inspect a sample of 10-100 addresses; features to
-examine: does everyone in a household have the same address?  does the zip code match the PUMA?  does the street conform to typical expectations?
+examine: does everyone in a household have the same address?  does the ZIP code match the PUMA?  does the street conform to typical expectations?

 2.3.8 Component 12: Mailing Address